Seminar Schedule

 Mar.
 05

-· Aristotle’s Nicomachean Ethics, excerpts from Books I & II
+· Aristotle’s Nicomachean Ethics, Book 2

 · Consider viewing this 9-minute video (with my warning at the linked page)